ru1ru1ru1ru1/CO370-F25-Project-Group6/README.md

 # CO370-F25-Project-Group6
-The project data for the GO bus optimization problem
+The project data for the GO Transit optimization problem